The mirror conjecture for minuscule flag varieties: Background on -modules

 \subsection{Filtered and graded categories}

-Let $X$ be a smooth irreducible affine algebraic variety equipped with a $\G_m$-action.
-Its structure sheaf $O_X$ is naturally graded by $\G_m$-homogeneous sections.
+Let $X$ be a complex smooth affine algebraic variety equipped with a $\G_m$-action.
+Its structure sheaf $\cO_X$ is naturally graded by $\G_m$-homogeneous sections.
 Denote by $\ppi: T^*X \to X$ the cotangent bundle of $X$.
 Denote by $D_X$ the sheaf of differential operators on $X$.
 This is a sheaf of noncommutative rings.
-It is equipped with a natural filtration
+It is equipped with a \emph{filtration}

-induced by the gradation of $O_{T^*X}$ plus the order of the differential operator.
-The filtration is admissible in the sense of~\cite{Castro-Narvaez:homogenising}.
-Examples of admissible filtrations on $D_X$ include the Bernstein filtration, the filtration by the order of the differential operator which corresponds to a trivial $\G_m$-action, and the V-filtration of Kashiwara-Malgrange.